RoboDD/robodd.github.io/_pages/about.md

   - /about.html
 ---

 I am pursuing M.Sc. degree in Robotics at the University of Bristol, starting from September 2022.
-I received the B.Sc. degree with honours in Applied Mathematics from the Xi'an Jiaotong-Liverpool University and University of Liverpool in July 2022. **I am actively seeking for a Ph.D./M.Phil. opportunity in the area of robotics.**
+I received the B.Sc. degree with honours in Applied Mathematics from the Xi'an Jiaotong-Liverpool University and University of Liverpool in July 2022. **I am actively seeking for a Ph.D./M.Phil. opportunity in the area of robotics.** Everyone is warmly welcome to drop me an email to reach out!